sustrik/ribosome/README.md

 ./!output name + ".txt"
 ```

-To redirect the output back to the console use 'stdout' function:
+To redirect the output back to the console use 'stdout' command:

 ```
 ./!output("test.txt")